Accla/graphulo/README.md

-Both functions scan Accumulo with iterators that themselves open Scanners and BatchWriters, allowing reading from multiple tables and writing to multiple tables in one client call, as opposed to ordinary scans that read from a single table and send results back to the client.
+Both functions scan Accumulo with iterators that themselves open Scanners and BatchWriters, allowing reading from multiple tables and writing to multiple tables in one client call, as opposed to ordinary scans that read fconfrom a single table and send results back to the client.

 Graphulo is tested on Accumulo 1.6 and 1.7.